 Javier and I met and became friends while working at a rather dumpy barbeque restaurant in Los Angeles.
 I was half way done with my Masters degree in psychology and needed part-time work.
 Javier needed an easy job while he was also in school.

 I had very little waitressing experience.
 Javier had 20 years of chef experience, in both prestigious restaurants and training other chefs.
 Needless to say, it was not the usual workplace either of us was used to.

 We became fast work-friends and soon discovered we lived close to each other which is rare in LA.
 Easy access to a great friend, meant that in no time at all Javier became my best friend.

 I realized we were more emotionally connected, and he knew me better then my boyfriend at the time.
 Not long after this realization, my boyfriend and I broke up.
 The breakup was a bit ugly and I had sworn off dating men completely at least for a while.

 About 3 months after the breakup something shifted with our friendship.
 I realized my heart was calling for him.
 I was no longer able to be just his friend.
 When I got the courage to tell him, he smiled and said he felt the same way.
 That was the first time we kissed, and four years later we were married.

-In 2012 as I was wrapping up my Masters degree I discovered that I qualified for Italian citizenship through my paternal ancestry, and began that process with a distant cousin.
-After four years of an emotionally turbulent bureaucratic roller-coaster ride, I walked out of the Italian Consulate in Los, Angeles with my fresh Italian passport in September 2016.
+In 2012 as I was wrapping up my Masters degree I discovered that I qualified for Italian citizenship.
+I began that process with a distant cousin.
+It took four years of an emotionally turbulent bureaucratic roller-coaster ride.
+In September 2016, I walked out of the Italian Consulate in Los Angeles with my fresh Italian passport.

 Italy and the entire European Union, and all of the many benefits were now open to me and Javier.
-After a harrowing ordeal with health issues, we were ready to enjoy free health care and I could look into furthering my education without drowning in debt.
+After a harrowing ordeal with health issues, we were ready to enjoy free health care.
+I could also look into furthering my education without drowning in debt.